 Even I poke fun a bit—always with my tongue firmly planted in my cheek, of course—because I know our myriad of soft skills such as reading comprehension, analysis, empathy, and communication are the basis for all others.

 When my father died on March 25, 2011, one year ago today, everyone turned to the English major to write his eulogy.
 Understandably, my mother and my sister couldn’t get through such a speech.
 It was difficult for me as well, but I had my writing to support me.

 I’ve included the eulogy below as a remembrance for today.
 It was also the most difficult piece I had to craft in such a short time.
 After all, his passing wasn’t after a long battle with brain cancer.
-The cancer claimed him 17 days after diagnosis.
-I then had another seven to deal with my grief and come up with something memorable to say.
+The cancer claimed him seventeen days after diagnosis.
+I then had another seven to handle my grief and draft something memorable to say.